What Are the Generally Accepted Accounting Principles?

 What are the generally accepted accounting principles (GAAP)?

-- Principle of Sincerity – The accountant aims to provide an accurate and impartial depiction of the company’s financial state.
+- Principle of Sincerity – The objective of the accountant is to present a picture of the company’s financial situation that is both factual and objective.

-- Principle of Permanence of Methods – The procedures used in financial reporting must be consistent.
+- Principle of Permanence of Methods – The processes that are utilised in the preparation of financial reports ought to be consistent.

-- Principle of Prudence – The focus should be on fact-based financial data that isn’t clouded by speculation.
+- Principle of Prudence – The priority should be placed on factual financial data that is free of any clouding influence of speculation.

-- Principle of Continuity – When valuing assets, the accountant should assume that the business will continue to operate.
+- Principle of Continuity – When determining the value of the company’s assets, the accountant should work under the assumption that business would continue as usual.

-- Principle of Periodicity – All financial entries should be placed in the relevant period.
+- Principle of Periodicity – Every single financial entry ought to be filed away in the appropriate time frame.

 - Principle of Utmost Good Faith – Assumes that all businesses are being honest in their financial reporting, derived from the Latin phrase “uberrimae fidei”.